Samin12/QuickCartWeb/README.md

 ***********

 For Demostation purposes I have only made a page for Halal Guys, If I were to make more it would be the same thing just more data entry.

+I have removed this feature from the deployed app as it charges my twillio account for each text message sent I have clarified this with Professor Versoza and he told to make a screen cap of the feature working

+The gif can be found in documentation folder
 ************

 ## Data Model